 First step: Cover my overhead!
 Cover the expense of everything inside the moat.
 Become financially free at a very modest level.

-Chapter 20 – The Moat Theory: Freedom to Fall
+Sample Chapter 20 – The Moat Theory: Failing Forward

 Every bad business move that doesn’t break us makes us smarter.

 If you could try and fail without going broke, how long would it take you to try and succeed?

 Imagine being able to sit inside the safety of your own moat, in your castle, with your expenses paid and the drawbridges up and locked.
 Imagine being able to live comfortably while you think and plan your next strategy, never having to worry about making a living or having a J.O.B.

 Do you think you would come up with a good idea?
 Do you think you would be rested?

 Do you think you might even get restless?
 Do you think you might be ready to engage in an endeavor, an adventure, with energy and vision and vigor, outside the castle walls and the moat?

 Now, imagine that one day you have this great idea you are dying to try out.
 You’ve calculated everything and you’re ready for your inquisition.
 You sound the trumpets, drop the drawbridge, and go forth, beyond the safety of the castle walls and over the moat.
 Without risking the assets that provide for your life inside the moat, you charge out into the world to prove the value of your new idea.

 Now, let’s say things don’t go well.
 The enemy wasn’t where you thought he’d be.
 There were too many of them.
 They had weapons you’d never seen before.